Frequently Asked Questions

 Please visit our Teacher’s page for details about this year’s Iyengar Yoga teachers.

-Do I Need to Bring Yoga Equipment?
+Do I Need to Bring Yoga Equipment - Where Can I store it?

 We recommend you have the following as a minimum: